• Home

 May 1, 2020

-Our first week home, we followed people across the nation and across the world in hanging rainbows in our window.
-We loved how they looked and really enjoyed spotting rainbows in other people’s windows when we were out or a walk.
-Rainbows are a symbol of hope, make us happy when we look at them and the message that the Italians added with the rainbows in their windows “AndrĂ tutto bene” is what I keep telling my kids: everything will be alright.
+Rainbows are a symbol of hope and make us happy when we look at them and the message that the Italians added with the rainbows in their windows “Andrà Tutto bene” is what I keep telling my kids: everything will be alright.

 We have continued making rainbows since that first week.
-Making rainbow crafts and sharing them here on the blog and on Instagram is fun for me and the kids.
-Today I’m sharing 3 more easy rainbow crafts to try at home.
+Making rainbow crafts and sharing them here on the blog and Instagram is fun for me and the kids.
+Today I’m sharing 3 more fun ideas for easy rainbow crafts to try at home.
 One even starts as a science experiment so you can check off both science and art for your distance learning day.

 In addition to making rainbows, my girls have wanted to wear rainbows more than ever.
 The cute rainbow dresses in this post are both from Pink Chicken, our favorite!
 They are beautiful dresses but also super comfortable for days at home and playing in the yard.
 Pink Chicken has these rainbow dresses and some adorable rainbow swimsuits too.